flyteorg/flytesnacks/cookbook/integrations/flytekit_plugins/greatexpectations/README.rst

 Great Expectations
 ==================

-.. tags:: Intermediate, Integration, Data, DataFrame
+.. tags:: Integration, Data, DataFrame, Intermediate

 **Great Expectations** is a Python-based open-source library for validating, documenting, and profiling your data.
 It helps maintain data quality and improve communication about data between teams.